Skip to content

 The PR #94 RTX 4090 sweep probably used bench_he.py running HumanEval (longer prompts, full code completion).
 Closer to where SWA actually wins.

 To validate, would need to retest with an 8K-16K token prompt.
-But our Space Invaders bench has been our standard since the beginning, and it’s representative of normal chat usage.
+But our Space Invaders bench has been our standard since the beginning, and it’s representative of normal chat.

 2. The sweet spot differs by GPU architecture